ImaMiri/spring-angularjs-tutorial/README.md

-# spring-angularjs-tutorial
+# Angularjs and Spring Integration Tutorial

-Angularjs and Spring Integration Tutorial
+More details on this project can be found <a href="http://examples.javacodegeeks.com/enterprise-java/spring/mvc/angularjs-spring-integration-tutorial/">here</a>.